Who is Humana?

-Humana was founded in 1961 by David A Jones, Sr. Originally Humana began as a nursing home facility called Extendicare, but the name was changed to Humana is a short couple of years.
+Humana was founded in 1961 by David A Jones, Sr. Originally Humana began as a nursing home facility called Extendicare, but the name was changed to Humana in a short couple of years.

 In the 80s, Humana joined the health insurance industry and by the 1990s they had completely left the nursing facility industry.
-By 1993, Humana became one of the largest hospital operator in the country, owning 77 hospitals.
-Eventually, they spun off hospital operations to another entity and sold the hospitals to Nashville based Columbia HCA.
+By 1993, Humana became one of the largest hospital operators in the country, owning 77 hospitals.
+Eventually, they spun off hospital operations to another entity and sold the hospitals to Nashville-based Columbia HCA.